Browse by . . .

 Then again, the table holds only cue balls, ever so elegantly apart.
 And if they did move, they would surely tumble backward, to where the perspective already crowds out a human actor.
 The Whitney pairs this with another ball isolated on another table, by Helen Lundeberg the year before.
 The orb parallels a doorknob, and the comet trails in a display on the floor parallel the table's shadow on the floor.
 It looks both old fashioned and scientific, amateur and coldly professional, inviting and askew.
 Then from there one moves to still more points of light on a deserted surface, in a 1939 landscape by Grant Wood.

 Is this Surrealism?
 Maybe so, and if it still has room for optimism, Wood turns up again.
-His Shriners sing to symbols of anything but grass-roots democracy, Egyptian pyramids—and the Whitney sets it beside an early Philip Guston of the Ku Klux Klan.
+His Shriners sing to symbols of anything but grass-roots democracy, Egyptian pyramids—and the Whitney sets it beside an early Philip Guston, even before Guston's abstraction, much less Guston's self-doubt.
 In another Wood lithograph, snow-tipped wheat in fact resembles a Klan march.
 As for Kent, his dancer looks, as he himself said, "half crazy," and Wyeth's Winter Fields foregrounds a black dead bird.
 Someone looking to realism for rural virtue will have to look again.

 Precisionism, too, fits right in.
 Its factories look lifeless, like the coal-gray silhouette of Ralston Crawford's foundry.
-Charles Sheeler's Detroit could presage its failure in contemporary photographs by Andrew Moore, and the numbers running down his right edge could stand for dehumanization.
+Charles Sheeler's Detroit could presage its failure in contemporary photographs by Andrew Moore or pressure on the Detroit Institute of Arts and art in Detroit today, and the numbers running down his right edge could stand for dehumanization.
 Nor is Crawford alone in framing his composition with crosses, from signs or utility poles.
 Charles Burchfield does in Winter Twilight, with a man shivering beneath heavy clouds and artificial lights.
 Emlen Etting's poles carry no wires, and the railway tracks across dry strokes of brown converge to nowhere.

 And then there is Edward Hopper, beloved for loneliness.
 Night Shadows is his, and the long shadows in Early Sunday Morning could evoke darkness and asymmetry—or stability and sunlight.
 One is cast by a fireplug, and at least one is cast by nothing visible at all.
 The Whitney points to the unreal tilt of a barber pole and to the skyscraper peeking out behind the warm red brick.
 The pairing could mean harmony or change.
 At the very least, it means a painter's clarity of vision.